top of page

 Those things we can only learn through the Scriptures.

-Sadly too many Christians and professing believers dismiss Scripture.
-Sure, parts of it may be from God, but the rest is just written by fallible men.
+Sadly, too many Christians and professing believers dismiss Scripture.
+Sure, they say, parts of it may be from God, but the rest is just written by fallible men.

 That's really a large part of the aim of this endeavor, to help in some small way to shore up that foundation of a Biblical worldview.

-So as you look at creation, as you see this general revelation of God, understanding that He is real and He is just, know that by the work of Jesus, you can be saved from the wrath to come.
-Repent and believe upon Him today.
+So as you look at creation, as you see this general revelation of God, understanding that He is real and He is just, you can know that by the work of Jesus, you can be saved from the wrath to come.
+Repent and believe in Him today.

 His word is something you can stand on.